Spugn/pqh3.0/README.md

 I am aware that a good amount of English server people use the BETA and I apologize for the inconvience.
 When developing the never version of BETA I will be sure to include Multi-Region Quest Data support.

-There is currently no estimated time available for when the new BETA will be released.
+*There is currently no estimated time available for when the new BETA will be released.*

+***Please use the "stable" version of `priconne quest helper` <https://expugn.github.io/priconne-quest-helper/> if you need "Multi-Region Quest Data" support.***

+To preview overall drop rate changes and to compare it with other servers, please visit <https://expugn.github.io/priconne-quest-helper/pages/quest-data/>

 For more information regarding the Japanese server's normal drop rate changes: <https://priconne-redive.jp/news/update/19627/>